agholson/Design-to-Code-SwiftUI/README.md

 # Custom Fonts
 You can implement your own custom font, then use them throughout the project by superceding the standard fonts.
-If you use some of the same font names like title, header, etc. then you can change the font used for these in a single place in your entire app.
+If you use some of the same font names like title, header, etc. then you can change the similar font used for these in a single place in your entire app.
+Note that you can replace the default title, but it will break your previews.

 Note the Extension file that enables this `Utilities/Fonts.swift`:
 ```